🇫🇷

 French wine and fining agents

-Many traditional French wines are clarified using animal-derived fining agents — egg white (blanc d'œuf), isinglass (colle de poisson), casein, or gelatine — before bottling.
-These agents are not required to be declared on French wine labels, so a bottle can be produced using animal products with no vegan warning.
-Use Barnivore or the Vivino vegan filter before buying.
-Certified organic and biodynamic producers are increasingly likely to use bentonite (mineral) fining instead.
+Many traditional French wines are clarified using animal-derived fining agents, including egg white, isinglass, casein, or gelatine, before bottling.
+These agents are not required to be declared on French wine labels.
+Use Barnivore or the Vivino vegan filter before buying if this matters to you.
+Certified organic and biodynamic producers are more likely to use bentonite (mineral) fining instead, though this is not universal.

 🧈